Spectrum Imaging

 2. Enable spot mode on the Scan palette, and position the Beam cursor at the safe point – A region in the vacuum is ideal.

-3. If the SI acquisition is paused, or when the acquisition terminates, the beam will be returned to this point.
+3. If the SI acquisition is paused or terminated, the beam will return to this point.

 EFTEM SI Workflow